The Salt Path film in cinemas now

 Capturing the Rugged Beauty of the Coast

 Filmed on location across Somerset, Devon, Cornwall, and Dorset, the film showcases the stunning yet challenging landscapes of our beloved National Trail.
-Locations in Cornwall such as Holywell Bay, Fistral Beach in Newquay, Padstow, and Lands End provide a vivid backdrop to the couple’s journey.
+The Salt Path locations in Cornwall include Holywell Bay, Fistral Beach in Newquay, Padstow, and Lands End, all providing a vivid backdrop to the couple’s journey.

 The South West Coast Path offers so much inspiration for so many around the world, especially painters and artists who use it’s vibrancy, ruggedness and beauty to influence their work.
 You can be transported to the coast path via our new online course, ‘Painting the Cornish Coast‘ where you will learn from three professional artists, each offering their different approaches to capturing the essence of place through demonstrations and self-paced exercises.